-High temps will range from 55 in the mountains to 65 along the coastal plain.
+High temps will range from 35 in the north to around 50 in SE NH.

-High temps today will range from 55 in the north to 65 in the south.
+Rain and snow will wrap up from west to East tonight.
+High temps today will range from 30 in the north to around 40 along the NH Seacoast.